HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Introduction

-Despite its importance, characterizing and analyzing anatomical geometries remains a significant challenge due to the complex topology such as vascular structures.
-Early efforts in shape analysis primarily focused on two-dimensional (2D) cross-sectional images, using size measurements, low-dimensional shape descriptors, or morphometric modeling of anatomical lines and image-derived contours \cite{durrleman2009statistical, twining2005unified}.
-While these methods provided insight into population-level shape variation, they lacked full three-dimensional (3D) surface representations and were thus limited in their clinical utility, particularly for simulations or procedural planning.
-In parallel, a separate line of work focused on the development of algorithmic pipelines for extracting full 3D geometries from medical images.
-These included methods based on level set \cite{leventon2000level}, marching cubes \cite{masala2013improved}, and non-uniform rational B-splines (NURBS)-based reconstruction \cite{zhang2007patient}.
-Over time, these techniques evolved into mature, user-facing platforms such as SimVascular \cite{updegrove2017simvascular} and 3D Slicer \cite{kikinis20133d}.
-However, these workflows are often labor-intensive and typically produce only one geometry per patient per session.
-They are also highly sensitive to image quality deficits such as low resolution, incomplete scan coverage, and excessive noise.
-In addition, outcomes can vary substantially across different operators and across repeated attempts on the same patient data, further impeding their reliability and adoption in diagnostic pipelines \cite{valen2018real}.
+Despite its clinical importance, robust characterization of vascular anatomy remain challenging due to complex, multi-branch topology.
+Early shape analyses primarily focused on two-dimensional (2D) cross-sectional images, using size measurements, low-dimensional descriptors, or morphometric models of contours and anatomical lines~\cite{durrleman2009statistical, twining2005unified}.
+These methods provided insight into population-level variation but lacked full three-dimensional (3D) surface representations, limiting their utility for CFD or procedural planning.
+In parallel, algorithmic pipelines were developed to extract 3D geometries directly from medical images, using techniques such as level sets~\cite{leventon2000level}, marching cubes~\cite{masala2013improved}, and non-uniform rational B-splines (NURBS) based reconstructions~\cite{zhang2007patient}.
+These methods eventually matured into widely-used platforms such as SimVascular~\cite{updegrove2017simvascular} and 3D Slicer~\cite{kikinis20133d}.
+However, these workflows remain labor-intensive, typically producing a single geometry per patient per session, and are highly sensitive to imaging artifacts such as low resolution, incomplete coverage, or noise.
+Outcomes also vary across operators and repeated segmentations of the same case, reducing reliability and hindering routine adoption in diagnostic pipelines~\cite{valen2018real}.